scn cysts

 Photo credit: Terry Niblack, University of Illinois

-Recommended technique: Collect a soil sample and have the SCN population density determined.
+Recommended technique: Collect soil samples and have the SCN population densities determined.

 When to sample